- This is a review of Ice Cave Tour & Glacier Truck Adventure on Langjokull Glacier

 Meeting Point at Gullfoss Waterfall

-On a Saturday morning in early October, I headed towards Gullfoss Waterfall, the meeting point for my adventure.
+On a Saturday morning in October, I headed towards Gullfoss Waterfall, the meeting point for my adventure.
 Gullfoss is one part of the Golden Circle route, and since I left Reykjavík early, I had time for a quick stop at Þingvellir National Park.

 At Gullfoss, I quickly found the bus that would take me to the glacier.
 After meeting the friendly guide and the rest of the group, we made our way into the highlands, following a mountain road.